gregwebs/StateTree/README.md

 * The popup can be opened and closed without effecting the main state.

+## Active states

+StateTree keeps a hash of active states.
+Just call `state.isActive()` to determine if a state is active.
+There is also `tree.currentStates()` to find active leaves and `tree.activeStates()` to get an array of active states breadth-first.

 ## History states

 History states let us know the previous substate so we can easily restore previous application state.